-Within the scope of value domain definitions and attribute extensions, undirected string lines can be expanded into directed string lines (cf. chapter 2.8.12.4 Expansibility).
+Within the scope of value domain definitions and attribute extensions, undirected string lines can be extended into directed string lines (cf. chapter 2.8.13.4 Extensibility).

 When line strings are directed, their direction always has to be conserved (even when transferring data).